car-throttle/chill-logger/README.md

 }
 ```

-There are a few options to let you customise the logger, so you can get/set/override various properties:
+There are a few options to let you customise the logger, so you can get/set/override constious properties:

 ```js
 chill.middleware(logger, {